Errata for XML Path Language (XPath) 2.0

 Abstract

 This document addresses errors in the XML Path Language (XPath) 2.0 Recommendation published on 23 January 2007.
-It records all errors that, at the time of this document's publication, have solutions that have been approved by the XSL Working Group and/or the XML Query Working Group.
+It records all errors that, at the time of this document's publication, have solutions that have been approved by the XSL Working Group and the XML Query Working Group.
 For updates see the latest version of that document.

-The errata are numbered, classified as Substantive, Editorial, or Markup, and are listed in reverse chronological order of their date of origin.
-Each entry contains the following information:
+The errata are numbered, and are listed in reverse chronological order of their date of origin.
+Each erratum is classified as Substantive, Editorial, or Markup.
+These categories are defined as follows:

 Colored boxes and shading are used to help distinguish new text from old, however these visual clues are not essential to an understanding of the change.
 The styling of old and new text is an approximation to its appearance in the published Recommendation, but is not normative.
 Hyperlinks are shown underlined in the erratum text, but the links are not live.